Community members again ask School Board to reconsider school construction resolution, city's compromise

 In response to the School Board resolution earlier this year, Stoney invited the school division’s legislative body to join a new project evaluation panel so that they could work together to open a new George Wythe High School by the start of the 2024 school year.

-That RFP outlines plans for a 2,000-student school that would also host a welcome center, which Jonathan Young, the vice chair of the Board, said was added without consultation of the Board.
+That request for proposals outlines plans for a 2,000-student school that would also host a welcome center, which Jonathan Young, the vice chair of the board, said was added without consultation of the board.
 Young said that it would be “inappropriate” and “fiscally irresponsible” to build a school to hold 2,000 students given current enrollment.
 In a presentation, Superintendent Jason Kamras said it’s reasonable to estimate that Wythe’s enrollment will be more than 1,500 students.
 Right now it’s projected at 1,326

 Gibson in a draft response to the mayor outlined reasons for the School Board’s vote in April while stating “that if the city had followed the Board’s approved facilities plan that more students would attend school in a modern facility in the upcoming school year.”